anna-dor-plumsail/documents-docs/source/flow/how-tos/create-text-from-template.rst

 This article demonstrates how to generate text document from template with the help of `Microsoft Flow <https://flow.microsoft.com>`_.

-Before starting, ensure that you `added Plumsail Documents connector to Microsoft Flow <../getting-started/use-from-flow.html>`_.
+Before starting, ensure that you `added Plumsail Documents connector to Microsoft Flow <../../getting-started/use-from-flow.html>`_.

-We will generate simple text file with the list based on some data.
+This approach is sutable for text files generation as well as for plain text generation.
+In this article we will generate simple text file with the list based on some data.
 This is how our final file looks:

 .. image:: ../../_static/img/flow/how-tos/result-text-file.png
    :alt: Result text file